MooersLab/pymolsnips/README.md

 Its start-up speed is between that of *Sublime Text 3* and *Atom*.

 The installation of plugins is painless.
-There is a website featuring the plugins that are available.
-You select the plugin that you are interested and hit an install button on the website to install the plugin in *VSC* on your local machine.
+There is a marketplace within *VSC* where you can search for extensions and easily install them.

-The *bioSyntax* plugin includes a lexer for PyMOL, so it is a good idea to install this plugin.
+The *bioSyntax* plugin is free and includes a lexer for PyMOL, so it is a good idea to install this plugin.
 The lexer will be activated when a `pml` file is opened.
 Autocompletion of the snippet tab triggers and previews of the snippet's code are very helpful for avoiding the insertion of the wrong snippet.